-By understanding where students are in their skills, we can give them better, more personalized instruction.
+We can give students better, more personalized instruction when we know where their skill levels stand.
 And this is why reading levels can be great … as a place to start.

 Without a doubt, reading levels are an important part of a comprehensive reading assessment.

-A reading-level assessment is one way to measure where a student is in terms of decoding and comprehension.
+A reading-level assessment is one way to measure a student’s level of decoding and comprehension.
 Factors like word count, number of different words and high-frequency words, word repetitions, sentence length, and complexity give us valuable information about students’ strengths.
 It also gives us insight into what they need to grow as readers.

-Knowing students’ reading levels helps us put the right books in their hands at the right time.
+When you know your students’ reading levels, you can get the right books into their hands at the right time.
 Optimally, students should spend 25 minutes or more each day in the “just right” zone.
-This is a great article that explains all the different types of reading levels out there.
-It explains that a “just right” book is one that stretches the reader just beyond their comfort zone—not so much that they’re discouraged, but challenging enough for them to grow as a reader.
+This great article explains the different types of reading levels currently available.
+A “just right” book is one that stretches the reader just beyond their comfort zone—not so much so that they’re discouraged, but challenging enough for them to grow as a reader.

 However, we must be careful that we don’t use reading levels to define or restrict students in any way.

 Most importantly, we don’t want reading to become a competition.
 We want students to focus on their own progress and growth, and not worry about how they compare to others in the class.
-“Readers need to define success for themselves,” says Benson, “and take ownership over their own growth.
-They need to know themselves as readers, their strengths and challenges, and know they are capable of setting and meeting goals in order to become stronger readers.”
+Each students grows at their own pace and experiences unique strong points as well as challenges.

 After all, the rewards of reading go much further than levels.

 When students read, they learn to make connections—to themselves and the world around them—and build human assets like understanding, empathy, and compassion.
 Reading inspires kids to dream big and imagine life beyond their current reality.
 They bond with characters and learn new ways of looking at things.
-Finally, reading cultivates a sense of curiosity and sets the foundation for the desire to always keep learning.
+Reading also cultivates a sense of curiosity and sets the foundation for the desire to always keep learning.

 And reading levels are only one piece of the puzzle.

 Fostering literacy growth in our students involves many factors beyond assessment.
-In order to become powerful readers, students need these key things:
+In order to become powerful readers, students need these key elements:

 Authentic reading experiences

-Readers should be exposed to rich texts and real literature featuring people from all walks of life, engaging in real-world situations (i.e., not just reading passages with questions at the end).
+Readers should be exposed to rich texts and real literature featuring people from all walks of life who are engaging in real-world situations (i.e., not just reading passages with questions at the end).

-Readers should be able to choose from a wide variety of great books across topics and genres.
+Readers should have access to choose books from a wide variety of topics and genres.

 Readers should be able to create a personalized selection of texts that challenges and excites them.